MDolanCode/Portfolio/_posts/2021-11-09-building-my-portfolio-website.markdown

 <br>

-One more thing, when I read the book ["Big Magic"][big-magic] by Elizabeth Gilbert some years back, she had one point I connected with and would like to share with you.
+One more thing, when I read the book ["Big Magic: Creative Living Beyond Fear"][big-magic](Amazon link) by Elizabeth Gilbert some years back, she had one point I connected with and would like to share with you.
 That point is that "Done is better than perfect."
 That is what I have done with my portfolio site, and I will iterate on what I have and work on my BIG ideas little by little.

 <br>